Purchasing a real estate asset can be a truly exhausting ordeal, so fix & flippers can benefit from creating a standardized house flipping checklist.

 Inspections are an Essential Process

 Following the completion of all agreed-upon repairs, the buyer is given the opportunity to conduct a final inspection with a house flipping checklist of the property.

-This enables them to confirm that the seller has fulfilled all their contractual obligations and that the work is up to par.
-Keep in mind that this is not the time to propose any additional repairs or terms—the goal is to validate the property mirrors what you initially agreed to purchase.
-It is important to not rush the walk-through.
+Accordingly, this enables them to confirm that the seller has fulfilled all their contractual obligations and that the work is up to par.
+Now, keep in mind that this is not the time to propose any additional repairs or terms.
+The goal is to validate that the property mirrors what you initially agreed to purchase.
+Critically, it is important to not rush the walk-through.

 Performing your due diligence proactively now will save you loads of time and money in the long run.
 Essentially, the final walk-through is your last chance—prior to taking official ownership of your investment property—to ensure that: